JellyJoe13/Self-distillation_P1/README.md

   [pytorch documentation](https://pytorch.org/get-started/locally/) and [pytorch geometric documentation](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)
 - P1_Urban_Self-Distillation-on-Graph-Neural-Networks-for-Molecule-Prediction.pdf - report of this project
 - requirements(2).txt - list of python libraries used and their version - not usable for environment reproduction
+- notebooks at top level - these are the notebooks for development, Random Forest experiments and the first GNN tests.
+Because of file structure it is kept at this level because else path references need to be changed which requires testing of the changed paths and hence recomputation of results which cascades quickly because the main teacher model if affected.

 ## Data fetching
 Use the ucloud repository via [link](https://ucloud.univie.ac.at/index.php/s/XcnZ8q13sqQgraT) to download either whole